-Get to know your team and the wider business by listening and engaging with them.
-It is crucial to be able to connect, build relationships and understand other people’s viewpoints.
+Leadership is about enabling others to achieve their true potential by letting them be the best version of themsleves.
+Getting to know your team and the wider business by listening and engaging with them is crucial to be able to connect, build relationships and understand other people’s viewpoints.

 - Breaking organizational silos e.g. development & operations - changing the org set up by introducing cross functional teams

 - Coaching & mentoring dev teams to be focussed on production readyness and support, right from project kick off.
-Delivering great apps is fine but in order for them to be effective you need the right tools (e.g. logging and monitoring tools) and processes in place to keep them running.
+Delivering great apps is fine but in order for them to be effective you need the appropriate level of operational excellence, security, reliability, performance efficiency, cost optimization and sustainability in place for them to be successful.

 - Adopting similar tool set across build, delivery & ops teams that support collaboration e.g. adopting approaches like GitOps

 - Pair programming within teams to prevent single point of failures.